oregon coast

 Arcadia Cedar Grove

-On Oregon’s wild northern coast, a grove of large western redcedars reside in relative obscurity.
-Despite the widespread logging that has befallen the region, the trees in this recently discovered grove remain intact.
-In order to protect their wild state, I’ll refrain from providing exact directions but suffice to say, reaching them requires a bit of bushwhacking.
+On Oregon’s wild northern coast, a grove of large western redcedars resides in relative obscurity.
+Despite the widespread logging that has affected the region, the trees in this recently discovered grove remain intact.
+In order to protect their wild state, I’ll refrain from providing exact directions, but suffice it to say, reaching them requires a bit of bushwhacking.

-The trees here are hundreds of years old and the grove contains the largest western redcedar in Oregon, the Arcadia Cedar.
-The cedar is likely over 800 years old and has been able to survive the many tsunamis that have crashed into Oregon’s coast over the last millennia because of its position high on a hill.
-The cedar was measured in 2010 by “Ascending the Giants” (an Oregon-based group of tree climbers and enthusiasts), officially making it Oregon's champion western redcedar at 17 feet in diameter, 152 feet tall with a 70-foot crown spread.
+The trees here are hundreds of years old, and the grove contains the largest western redcedar in Oregon, the Arcadia Cedar.
+The cedar is likely over 800 years old and has been able to survive the many tsunamis that have crashed into Oregon’s coast over the last millennia because of its elevated position on a hill.
+The cedar was measured in 2010 by "Ascending the Giants" (an Oregon-based group of tree climbers and enthusiasts), officially making it Oregon's champion western redcedar at 17 feet in diameter, 152 feet tall, with a 70-foot crown spread.

 Arcadia Cedar